skip to Main Content

 1978-Grant Approved

 Kaiser accepts the proposal.
-Using Peter’s master thesis for guidance, Eileen Vollowitz submitted a proposal for a post professional manual therapy program.
-The Community Benefits Division of Kaiser Foundation Health (KFH) funded the program in 1979 for one year.
-Barbara…
+Using Peter Edgelow’s master thesis for guidance, Eileen Vollowitz submits a proposal for a post professional manual therapy program.
+The Community Benefits Division of Kaiser Foundation Health (KFH) funds the program in 1979 for one year.…

 Read more